aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 5Apr18
+Worked on Section 7 and the first 3 exercises.
+These exercises, as I look ahead, seem exciting and I'm looking forward again to finishing these and building my skills.
+Strategies for Success workshop again.

 ## 4Apr18
 Finished Section 6 for LaunchCode, looking forward to Section 7